linux-integrity/ima-doc/event-log-format.rst

 The string is NOT nul terminated.
 It is guaranteed to be printable.

-For legal names, see :ref:`template-data-fields`.
+For legal names, see :ref:`built-in-templates` and :ref:`template-data-fields`.

 Template Data Length
 ^^^^^^^^^^^^^^^^^^^^